 Lacunar stroke syndrome (LACS) is a description of the clinical syndrome that results from a lacunar infarct.

-Unlike cortical strokes, patients with lacunar stroke syndromes do not exhibit any cortical signs such as aphasia, agnosia, sensory neglect or extinction, apraxia, visual field defects, or cortical sensory loss (e.g. aprahaesthesia, loss of two-point discrimination, loss of joint position sense, astereognosis).
+Unlike cortical strokes, patients with lacunar stroke syndromes do not exhibit any cortical signs such as aphasia, agnosia, sensory neglect or extinction, apraxia, visual field defects, or cortical sensory loss (e.g. agraphaesthesia, loss of two-point discrimination, loss of joint position sense, astereognosis).

-The five classic syndromes are as follows.
+The five classic syndromes are as follows:

 Pure motor stroke/hemiparesis

 This is the most common (33-50%) lacunar syndrome and usually occurs with infarction of the posterior limb of the internal capsule, which carries the descending corticospinal and corticobulbar tracts, or the basis pontis.
-It is characterised by contralateral hemiparesis that typically affects the face, arm, or leg in approximately equal measure.
+It is characterized by contralateral hemiparesis that typically affects the face, arm, or leg in approximately equal measure.
 A 'pyramidal' pattern of weakness may also be present.